kyle-n/kyle-n.github.io/_posts/2020-05-17-favorite-movies-2019.md

 ### 17: *Little Women* | ★★★

 Greta Gerwig is an extremely smart person.
 She has made a *Little Women* adaptation that is simultaneously totally faithful and a critical reevaluation of its source material.
-Intercutting Jo's publisher telling her people want heroines to get married with Jo confessing her love to Professor Handsome McGenericGuy is ingenious.
+Intercutting Jo's publisher telling her audiences want heroines to marry with Jo confessing her love to Professor Handsome McGenericGuy is ingenious.

 ### 16: *Happy Death Day 2U* | ★★★

-I feel like I am the only person who remembers that 2019 gave us a sequel to *Happy Death Day*, the first being a wonderful and funny horror movie that should be mandatory viewing for the country. *2U* amps up the action by taking things in a more emotionally grounded direction.
+I feel like I am the only person who remembers that 2019 gave us a sequel to *Happy Death Day*.
+The first is a wonderful and funny horror movie that should be mandatory viewing for the country. *2U* amps up the action by taking things in a more emotionally grounded direction.
 Even if it apparently worked for no one else, I liked it.

 ### 15: *Ready Or Not* | ★★★